jprofijt/Predict-bird-group-java/README.md

 * SO    :   Singing Birds

 Classifies based on:
-* Lenght and Diameter of Humerus
+* Length and Diameter of Humerus
-* Lenght and Diameter of Ulna
+* Length and Diameter of Ulna
-* Lenght and Diameter of Femur
+* Length and Diameter of Femur
-* Lenght and Diameter of Tibiotarsus
+* Length and Diameter of Tibiotarsus
-* Lenght and Diameter of Taesometatasus
+* Length and Diameter of Taesometatasus

 ## Usage
 java -jar birdclassifier.jar -f <Birds_to_classify.arff>